 Administration and Staff

 The District has a five-member, locally-elected Board of Trustees, each of whom serves a five year term.
-The Staff is made up of a Superintendent, General Office Manager, Chief Operator of Treatment, Chief Operator of Distribution and a part-time skilled laborer.
+The Staff is made up of a Superintendent, Administrative assistant, Water Treatment Operator, Distribution/Maintenance Operator and a part-time skilled laborer.
 Total 2013 annual revenue from water sales was $708,000 and the current debt load is $2.8 million.

 AJ Newhall, Superintendent